thewca/wca-regulations-january-2026/wca-regulations.md

     - 9p2) The competitors who advance to the next round must be determined by ranking (best X competitors) or by result (all competitors with a better result than X) in the preceding round.
         - 9p2a) For each round, advancement conditions must be announced before the round starts, and should not be changed after it has begun.
 Changes must be made at the discretion of the WCA Delegate, who must carefully consider the fairness of the change.
     - 9p3) If a qualifying competitor withdraws from a round, they may be replaced by the best-ranked non-qualifying competitor from the preceding round.
+    - 9p4) A competitor with results of only DNF and/or DNS is not eligible to advance.
 - 9s) Each round of each event must have a time limit (see [Regulation A1a](regulations:regulation:A1a)).
 - 9t) If any change occurs to the results of a competitor after the competition has ended (e.g. score-taking mistake, retroactive penalty), such that the competitor should not have advanced to the next round (or was not allowed to take part in the round), all results of this competitor for all subsequent rounds must be removed (see [Regulation 9u](regulations:regulation:9u)).
     - 9t1) If this makes a round no longer compliant with [Regulation 9p1](regulations:regulation:9p1), results of other competitors must not be removed.